EddieAbbondanzio/eddieabbondanz.io/content/post/cherokee/ass-cancer-rehab-part-1/index.md

 It's hard to explain but I enjoy finding the beauty in ordinary things.
 I'd rather have an older vehicle that I took the time to work out all the kinks and smooth out the rough edges than something I drove off the dealer's lot.
 It makes you appreciate just how much time and effort the engineers put into designing said vehicle.

 I don't believe Cherokees will ever be worth a lot of money.
 But I do believe they've bottomed out in price and are slowly increasing in value.
-I think because of how many that were produced [(2.8+ million)](http://www.yuccaman.com/jeep/history.html) and the fact that almost anyone you ask has owned one, or knows someone that owned, there will be a nostalgia for them.
+I think because of how many were produced [(2.8+ million)](http://www.yuccaman.com/jeep/history.html) and the fact that almost anyone you ask has owned one, or knows someone that owned, there will be a nostalgia for them.

 While I might be (or might not be!) jumping the gun and fixing up a Cherokee that others may deem as too far gone, I really believe this will become more and more of a common trend over the next decade as the limited pool of XJs slowly dries up.
 Suddenly those Cherokees that were once rust buckets will become good starting points for full out restorations.
 Someday...